 Caps, Gowns, and Other Graduation Material

 Greensboro College sponsors a Senior Salute event each spring semester.
-The 2020 Senior Salute will take place in late January (exact date TBA) in Lea Center.
+The 2020 Senior Salute will take place on Jan.
+23, 2020, in Lea Center.
 At Senior Salute, students will have the opportunity to take care of graduation planning and ordering in one place:

 Bookstore: Order your cap and gown at Senior Salute and save $10; payment is not required when ordering.